plut/ConstructiveGeometry.jl/docs/src/index.md

 # `ConstructiveGeometry.jl` Documentation

-!!! warning

-    This package is very much a work-in-progress.
-Right now only very basic functionality is available (describing geometries, and some cases for meshing).
-    Neither interface nor code are stable for now.
-    Any contributions are welcome!

 This package provides tools for describing 3d objects in Julia.
-This includes both geometry functions and a syntax describing constructive geometry.
+This includes mainly a syntax for building a CSG tree and functions for representing the objects.
 This syntax is inspired by OpenSCAD, but is actual Julia code:
 ```julia
 using ConstructiveGeometry